by Gary. M. Anstey, chief researcher of the Anstey story project.

 - Julia Anstey (b 1874, married Thomas Duckworth in 1901.
 The ‘Star Christchurch‘ reported on 17 April 1901 “DUCKWORTH-ANSTEY Apr 6th, at the residence of the bride’s parents South West Belt, Thomas, third surviving son of the late Thomas Duckworth of Blackburn, England to Julia, oldest daughter of William Anstey“);

 - William Henry Anstey (b 1875, known as William Junior – see below.
-He married Emily Clayton in 1909.
+He married Emily Clayton in 1909 and was likely living in Spreydon in c1911.
 In c1917 during New Zealand conscription he was an engine driver living at 126 Edinburgh Street, Spreydon, classified as having three children, who were Ethel Anstey (b 1911); Emily Anstey (b 1912); and Irene Anstey (b 1917).
 It is unlikely that William Henry Anstey served during World War One.
 He died in 1957 “aged 82“);

 - John Robinson Anstey (b 1877, a labourer living at 31 Princess Street, Riccarton in c1917 during New Zealand conscription, classified as married with one child.
 He married Mary Ann and had a daughter Doris Anstey (b 1915).
 In July 1918 the “appeal for John Robinson Anstey (Dunsandel) classed for Home Service was adjourned sine die“.
 It is unlikely that John served during World War One.
 He died in 1948 in Christchurch “aged 71“);

 - Sarah Isabella Anstey (b 1879, died 1880 as reported in the ‘Globe‘ on 24 January 1880 “Anstey—January 19th, Colombo Road, Sydenham, Sarah Isabella, daughter of William and Jemima Anstey, aged 11 months“);